cssbristol/cssbristol.co.uk/_events/2016_11_16_expedia_ab_testing.md

 ticket_link:
 price: Free
 category:
   - Tech Talk
   - Careers
 cohost:
-    - Expedia
+  - company: Expedia
 ---

 With any design, it is important to know how big a success (or failure!) a new feature is.